 Regardless of the size of your business, it’s almost inevitable that it will go through some kind of change more than once during its lifetime.
 All around you, the world changes on an almost unbelievable level.
 To be a success, your business has to change too, and it must do it quickly in order to keep up.
 If your organization can’t change or handle any change well, it’s likely to find it a struggle to survive.

 Change management is a concept that has become very familiar to the modern business owner, but any change that is managed varies considerably.
 The reasons for this tend to be the nature of the business, the type of change, and the people who are involved.
 An important element is how well people understand the process of change.

 In the 1940s, a man called Kurt Lewin developed a model that has become a cornerstone for understanding organizational change.
 Amazingly or not, it’s a model that still holds true today.

 Kurt Lewin was an American-German social psychologist who lived in the early 20th century.
 He was one of the first to research organizational development and group dynamics.
-During his research, he developed the Three Stage Model of Change, or the Lewin’s Change Model.
+During his research, he developed the Three-Stage Model of Change or Lewins Change Model.

 He developed this model to help him evaluate the change process in organizational environments and how you can challenge the status-quo in order to realize effective changes.

 Why use Lewins change model in your business?
 Staff are always resistant to change due to uncertainty and Lewins change model takes that into account.

 Lewin's change theory believes for the process of change to be successfully implemented within a business you need to shake people out of their current equilibrium and make them see that change is needed, to prepare and move them towards the new way/method.
 Then solidifying that it is the new norm.

 This Lewins change model is about a compelling message about why change is best and needed.
 Communicating your message for change and then sharing a long-term vision of why this change is needed.

 According to Lewins change model, three specific steps are crucial if any kind of change is to be successful.
 The three steps are: